-FILM & TV FESTIVAL SUBMISSIONS FOR AWARDS
+FILM & TV FESTIVAL SUBMISSIONS FOR SCREENING & AWARDS

-This will be a yearly event celebrating and promoting films, television and streaming content that demonstrate a more accurate, non-stereotypical depiction of Mexican-Americans, helping educate the community at large about the true history and contribution of Mexicans in America, as well as promoting films made by Mexican-Americans/Chicanas/os with positive and true-to-life stories showing Mexican-Americans as a valuable part of American society!
+We are accepting high quality short films, feature films, television and streaming content that demonstrates a more accurate, non-stereotypical depiction of Mexican-Americans, helping educate the community at large about the true history and contribution of Mexicans in America, as well as promoting films made by Mexican-Americans/Chicanas/os with positive and true-to-life stories showing Mexican-Americans as a valuable part of American society!

-The MACEF Filmmaker Scholarship
+The MACEF Filmmaker Tuition Scholarship

 Directed by Moctesuma Esparza